AlexsLemonade/refinebio-examples/normalize-own-data/README.md

 Note that the first time you open RStudio, you should select a CRAN mirror.
 You can do so by clicking `Tools` > `Global Options` > `Packages` and selecting a CRAN mirror near you with the `Change` button.

+You can install the additional R package requirements (e.g., tidyverse) through RStudio.

 #### Obtaining the R Notebooks